Damian Lewis: Career

-Lewis once worked as a telemarketer selling car alarms, a job he detested.
-His first television appearance was as a medical student in "Hickory Dickory Dock", an episode of Poirot, broadcast in 1995.
+Lewis once worked as a telemarketer selling car alarms.
+His first television appearance was as a medical student in "Hickory Dickory Dock", a feature-length episode of Agatha Christie's Poirot, an ITV Studios TV production, broadcast in 1995.
 He also appeared as a rakish student in an early episode of the drama series A Touch of Frost (1996).
 He appeared in Robinson Crusoe (1997) as Patrick Conner.

+At this time he was also working as an actor with the Royal Shakespeare Company, playing among other roles Borgheim in Adrian Noble's production of Henrik Ibsen's Little Eyolf and Posthumus Leonatus in William Shakespeare's Cymbeline.
+He would later go on to star in another of Ibsen's plays, as Karsten Bernick in Pillars of the Community at the National Theatre in November 2005.

-He appeared in Jonathan Kent's production of Hamlet, playing Laertes.
-This production was seen by Steven Spielberg, who later cast Lewis as Richard Winters in Band of Brothers (2001), the first role of several that required him to have a credible American accent.
+He also appeared in Jonathan Kent's production of Hamlet, playing Laertes.
+This production was seen by Steven Spielberg, who later cast Lewis as lead role Richard Winters, respected leader of Easy Company in Band of Brothers (2001), the first role of several that required him to have a credible American accent.

 He was in the 2000 series called Hearts and Bones as the love interest of Dervla Kirwan.
 Subsequently, Lewis portrayed Soames Forsyte in the ITV series The Forsyte Saga, which earned him positive reviews.
 He returned to the US to star in Dreamcatcher, a Lawrence Kasdan film about a man who becomes possessed by an evil alien.
 The character is American but when possessed he takes on a British accent.
 On the heels of this role, he starred in Keane as a Manhattanite with a fragile mental state who is searching for his missing daughter.
 Despite the film's poor box-office, Lewis's performance in the role was very well reviewed.

 He played Jeffrey Archer in the TV special Jeffrey Archer: The Truth.
 Since 2004, he has appeared in a number of films, as well as the 2005 BBC TV adaptation of the Shakespeare comedy Much Ado About Nothing, as part of the ShakespeaRe-Told season.
 Lewis played the role of Yassen Gregorovich in the film Stormbreaker.
 In 2006, he appeared in Stephen Poliakoff's BBC drama Friends and Crocodiles.
 He has appeared on BBC's Have I Got News for You as guest host several times; on 10 November 2006, 1 May 2009, 18 November 2010, 27 April 9 November 2012 and 31 October 2014.